Alamor Ecuador to Mancora Peru

-During the moonlit drive from Tumbes to Mancora I could hear, smell, and faintly see the white surf along the coastal highway.
+During the moonlit drive from Tumbes to Mancora I could hear, smell, and faintly see white surf along the coastal highway.
 We passed through several small seaside towns, including Zorritos and Puente Punta Sal.
 The beach towns along Peru’s northern coast are popular surfing spots.

 My hotel – NAIF – is a block from the beach, tucked away from the hubbub of Mancora’s main drag.
 The bamboo bungalow / cabana is spacious and cozy with WiFi, a small private deck, hammock, and view of the beach.
 Mosquito netting is essential at night.

-Mancora is the epitome of a small Chilean beach town and it’s a good place to recharge.
+Mancora epitomizes a small Chilean beach town, and it’s a good place to recharge.
 It’s hot during the day (90s+) but cool at night.
 The afternoons are usually windy.
-The sun is very strong so you have to be careful and protect yourself with adequate gringo sunscreen.
+The sun is very strong, so you have to be careful and protect yourself with adequate gringo sunscreen.

 While exploring and learning my way around, I noticed lots of beautiful sea birds at the beach.
 The strikingly gorgeous sunsets are very vivid!
 Hope to capture one before I leave – of course precise timing is important.